qzhang234/PubCode-2020-CPMV/README.md

 Jupyter Notebook files for analyzing XPCS data and generating figures.
+The figures are plotted using [Matplotlib](https://matplotlib.org/).
 The data readout and analysis code is built on [*pyXpcsViewer*](https://github.com/AdvancedPhotonSource/pyXpcsViewer).
-See Miaoqi Chu *et al.*, [J. Synchrotron Rad.
-29,  1122 (2022)](https://scripts.iucr.org/cgi-bin/paper?S1600577522004830).
+See Miaoqi Chu *et al.*, [J. Synchrotron Rad. **29**, 1122 (2022)](https://scripts.iucr.org/cgi-bin/paper?S1600577522004830).

 Vector graphic figures (`.pdf`) generated from Jupyter Notebooks are used directly in *Overleaf* manuscript without any further scaling or editing.